 Were you able to recognize some different verb forms?
 Let's take a closer look at some of them now.

 Minwaabaminaagwad i'iw wiisiniwin gaa-ozisidooyan.
+The food that you set out looks good.

 The A form here tells you that this sentence is about the food looking good.